Joanna Creates Art

-Joanna Becker is an Illustrator from Fort Kent, Maine.
-She is focused on researching and improving her own artwork and helping others do the same.
-With a strong academic work ethic, Joanna aspires to study and teach different methods of art creation as a lifelong scholar in Lancaster, PA.
+Currently living in Pennsylvania, Joanna aspires to study and teach different methods of art creation as a lifelong scholar in Lancaster.
 In this city, she co-owns the Arts Dojo Bushi and Brush, where she teaches martial and visual arts as an extension of her devotion to learning and helping others learn.
+A strong academic work ethic propels this goal.

 "Medieval art has always drawn me in with its delicate ornamentation and attention to detail.
 Since I was nine, I have been studying what makes these borders and manuscript illustrations depict fantasy in such a fascinating way.
 Even before then I was mesmerized by folklore and fairy tales, and sought to share what I imagined with others.